tamb/substate/README.md

 9. [Custom Events](#custom-events) _| no docs |_
 10. [Updates to Come](#updates-to-come)

-## Demo
+## Demos
-[This is a simple demo.](//jsfiddle.net/TomSaporito/s3oykwoe/embedded/result/)  The module can be observed in the console
+[Demo showing State object changing.](//jsfiddle.net/TomSaporito/s3oykwoe/embedded/result/)  The module can be observed in the console
+_|new demos forth-coming with React, Vanilla JS, jQuery|_

 ## Installation
 * `npm install substate --save`